 ART.
-763. Exemption from withholding.
-Withholding from interest on corporate bonds or other obligations containing a tax-free covenant shall not be required in the case of a citizen or resident if he files with the withholding agent when presenting interest coupons for payment, or not later than February 1 following the taxable year, an ownership certificate on Form 1000 stating that his net income does not exceed his personal exemption and other credits allowed by section 25.
+763. Exemption from withholding.-Withholding from interest on corporate bonds or other obligations containing a tax-free covenant shall not be required in the case of a citizen or resident if he fi.es with the withholding agent when presenting interest coupons for payment, or not later than February 1 following the taxable year, an ownership certificate on Form 1000 stating that his net income does not exceed his personal exemption and other credits allowed by section 25.
 (See articles 291-295.)
 To avoid inconvenience a resident alien should file a certificate of residence on Form 1078 with withholding agents, who shall forward such certificates to the Commissioner with a letter of transmittal.
 (See article 1026.)
 The income of domestic corporations and of resident foreign corporations is free from withholding.
-No withholding from corporate dividends is required unless the dividends are treated as income from sources within the United States under section 119 and are distributed by a corporation organized under the China Trade Act, 1922, to-
+No withholding from dividends paid by a corporation subject to taxation under Title I is required unless the dividends are treated as income from sources within the United States under section 119 and are distributed by a corporation organized under the China Trade Act, 1122, to-